influx6-prive/gopoc/README.md

 # GoPOC
 A small library to demonstrate basic go-based ETL for mapping feeds into usable structure.

+Currently the following CreditSuisse files for `SDSA` and `TDOPT` are implemented for parsing, see the package [CreditSuisse XML Parser](./pkg/datatypes/creditsuisse) for implementation.

+_Please note the code is rough, so not still 100% up to standard for fully production code._

 ## Platform Requirements

 - Linux system or VM